loda-lang/loda-programs/programs/oeis/list3.md

 * [A314674](http://oeis.org/A314674) ([L18 program](314/A314674.asm)): Coordination sequence Gal.4.58.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314677](http://oeis.org/A314677) ([L16 program](314/A314677.asm)): Coordination sequence Gal.3.10.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314680](http://oeis.org/A314680) ([L21 program](314/A314680.asm)): Coordination sequence Gal.6.149.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314684](http://oeis.org/A314684) ([L100 program](314/A314684.asm)): Coordination sequence Gal.6.149.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314685](http://oeis.org/A314685) ([L19 program](314/A314685.asm)): Coordination sequence Gal.3.16.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314692](http://oeis.org/A314692) ([L26 program](314/A314692.asm)): Coordination sequence Gal.5.81.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314706](http://oeis.org/A314706) ([L32 program](314/A314706.asm)): Coordination sequence Gal.6.130.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.